 HVAC Maintenance Contracts — Money Down the Drain?

-Maintenance is needed for HVAC (Heating, Ventilation, and Air Conditioning) systems to prevent normal wear and tear, replace broken parts, and extend the system’s life.
+Maintenance is essential for HVAC (Heating, Ventilation, and Air Conditioning) systems to prevent normal wear and tear, replace broken parts, and extend the system’s life.
 In addition, an HVAC service contract can help protect you financially.

 Types of HVAC Maintenance Contracts

 The type of HVAC maintenance contract you get depends on your chosen company, your needs, and your HVAC system’s complexity.
-Different arrangements offer different services and features that can be tailored to fit your situation.

 Full Coverage and Emergency Services Contracts